Goman numerals

 I have an interview coming up, and so my “keep in shape hacking time” has been recently devoted to interview preparation.
 I thought I would make a post about what’s in my head, both as a way to solidify it (no better way to learn something than by teaching it) and in case this interview…

-(This is an old post, which is missing years and years of interesting commits from my work at the DEDIS lab at EPFL.
+(This is an old post, which is missing years and years of interesting commits from my work at the DEDIS lab at EPFL and Pie Aéronefs.
 But it is still a good representation of what I can do for future clients and future team mates.)
-For a while now, it’s become clear that a useful and important piece…
+For a while now, it’s become clear that a useful…

 I’ve just been informed that my proposal for a Lightning Talk on HTTP/2 has been accepted for SREcon16 in San Jose, CA on April 7th and 8th.
 Come meet me!